541 Residential Life and Housing Policy

 2. The University shall not be liable for any damages or injuries to any student or the occupants of student residence facilities, or to guests or invitees of such students resulting from any act or failure to act by the student or any other occupant of the premises, or from any lack of repair of the facility or any accident occurring in or about the facility, except as authorized by and allowed pursuant to T.C.A. §§ 9-8-301, et. seq.

-Each student who occupies any residence unit agrees to indemnify and hold the University harmless from and against any and all claims, damages, or causes of action whatsoever, asserted by any person arising out of or in any way connected with the use of the premises by the student.
+Each student who occupies an assigned living space agrees to indemnify and hold the University harmless from and against any and all claims, damages, or causes of action whatsoever, asserted by any person arising out of or in any way connected with the use of the premises by the student.

 D. Residential Parking.
-Residence parking areas are reserved for residence hall and/or apartment residents.
+Residence parking areas are reserved for the occupants of student residence facilities.
 All on-campus residents with vehicles are required to purchase an appropriate parking decal from Parking and Transportation Services.
 Stickers for Womack Lane families are limited to two (2) per apartment.
 Unauthorized vehicles and/or abandoned or immobile vehicles will be cited and/or removed at the owner’s expense.

 E. Refrigerator Guidelines.
-Small refrigerators are permitted in residence hall rooms provided they are no larger than 3.2 cubic feet and do not exceed 2.5 amps.
+Small refrigerators are permitted in assigned living spaces provided they are no larger than 3.7 cubic feet and do not exceed 3.0 amps.

 F. Storage.
-Storage of all household or personal property outside of dwelling units shall be in such manner as prescribed by the University.
-Students shall not store items in areas including but not limited to attics, breezeways, hallways, lobbies, or underneath dwelling units.
+Storage of all household or personal property outside of assigned living spaces shall be in such manner as prescribed by the University.
+Students shall not store items in areas including but not limited to attics, breezeways, hallways, lobbies, or underneath assigned living spaces.

 XVII.
 Missing Students

-References: Policies 540 Student Conduct; 685 Disposal of Surplus Personal Property; 720 Missing Residential Student Notification; 750 Tobacco-Free Campus; 910 Information Technology Resources; Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification and Tracking Act of 2004; T.C.A. §§ 9-8-301 et. seq.; Higher Education Act of 2008.
+References: Policies 540 Student Conduct; 685 Disposal of Surplus Property; 720 Missing Residential Student Notification; 750 Tobacco-Free Campus; 770 Fire Safety in On-Campus Student Residential Housing; 910 Information Technology Resources; Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification and Tracking Act of 2004; T.C.A. §§ 9-8-301 et. seq.; Higher Education Act of 2008.